-If you're looking for an Allocation Balanced fund category, then a potential option is T. Rowe Price Personal Strategy Income (PRSIX).
-PRSIX carries a Zacks Mutual Fund Rank of 3 (Hold), which is based on nine forecasting factors like size, cost, and past performance.
+On the lookout for a Mutual Fund Equity Report fund?
+Starting with T. Rowe Price Personal Strategy Income (PRSIX) is one possibility.
+PRSIX has a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

 History of Fund/Manager

 T. Rowe Price is based in Baltimore, MD, and is the manager of PRSIX.
-T. Rowe Price Personal Strategy Income debuted in July of 1994.
-Since then, PRSIX has accumulated assets of about $1.85 billion, according to the most recently available information.
-The fund is currently managed by Charles M. Shriver who has been in charge of the fund since May of 2011.
+Since T. Rowe Price Personal Strategy Income made its debut in July of 1994, PRSIX has garnered more than $2.17 billion in assets.
+Charles Shriver is the fund's current manager and has held that role since May of 2011.

 Investors naturally seek funds with strong performance.
-This fund carries a 5-year annualized total return of 5.36%, and is in the middle third among its category peers.
-But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 7.08%, which places it in the middle third during this time-frame.
+PRSIX has a 5-year annualized total return of 5.34% and is in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 4.74%, which places it in the middle third during this time-frame.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report